kfields/arconaut/README.md

 # Arconaut

-An NPM package for deploying Node apps to remote servers
+NPM package for deploying Node apps to remote servers